RudraShankhaNandy/Natural-Disaster-Prediction-from-Social-Media-Posts/README.md

 ## Model Training

-The model was trained using the `model.ipynb` Jupyter notebook, which utilizes the Keras library for building and training the CNN model.
+The models have been trained using the `model.ipynb` &  'notebook_disaster_tweets.ipynb' Jupyter notebook, which utilizes the Keras library for building and training the CNN model.
 The dataset was augmented using ImageDataGenerator to enhance the training process and improve the model's accuracy.

 ## Web Interface